kolown2007/Notes/Internetpavilion2025/internet_pavilion 2025.md

 --------------------------------------------------------------------------

 This document is a work in progress!!!
+If you have a github you can also edit this!